 Class Description

 Project Refinery is an Autodesk generative design tool for the architecture, engineering and construction industry that gives users the ability to explore, analyze, and optimize their Dynamo and Revit designs.
 This lecture and demo will feature pragmatic end-to-end workflows for architectural design option generation and evaluation using Project Refinery in Dynamo for Revit.
-The Dynamo and Refinery project team will show how to frame a design problem in terms of goals and constraints in Dynamo, how to automate design option creation, evaluation, and optimization in Refinery and how to convince stakeholders about the value of this approach.
+The Dynamo and Refinery project team will show how to frame a design problem in terms of goals and constraints in Dynamo, how to automate design option creation, evaluation, and optimization in Refinery, and how to convince stakeholders about the value of this approach.

 We will focus on these workflows: